· 08 February 2018 ·

 Shortly after the execution, a Catholic Scotsman in Paris named Adam Blackwood published the first of several highly fictitious hagiographies, in French.
 This woodcut comes from his 1589 edition, La Mort de La Royne D’Ecosse.

 Not even close.
-I suspect that the man with the forked beard beside the headsman is meant to be Burghley, despite the fact that he wasn’t there.
+I suspect that the man with the forked beard below the headsman is meant to be Burghley, despite the fact that he wasn’t there.
 And what’s with the fellow in the window, holding up another head?

 (Fine Art America)